The Universe and Humanity: Origin and Destiny

-Beyond the Earth in Space and Time - This course explores the deep relationships that connect the largest structures in the universe to the world of atoms and subatomic particles Topics covered begin with the scientific method and tools of science, proceed to fundamental physical concepts and processes that govern the natural world, and move on to a study of features of the natural world based upon fundamental laws of nature.
-This knowledge is used to create a broad perspective for understanding the origin and evolution of our Milky Way Galaxy. our Solar System, and their common cosmic heritage.
+This course explores the deep relationships that connect the largest structures in the universe to the world of atoms and subatomic particles.
+Topics include the scientific method and tools of science, proceed to fundamental physical concepts and processes that govern the natural world, and move on to a study of features of the natural world based upon fundamental laws of nature.
+This knowledge is used to create a broad perspective for understanding the origin and evolution of our Milky Way Galaxy, our Solar System, and their common cosmic heritage.

 Chemistry of the Solar System

 PTYS 407 - Undergraduate

 Abundance, origin, distribution, and behavior of the chemical elements in the Solar System.
 Emphasis on applications of chemical equilibrium, photochemistry, and mineral phase equilibrium theory.

 PTYS 510 - Graduate